jlord/old-site/blog/patchwork-git-it-reporobot.md

 <small>Branching</small>

 I'm really proud of Patchwork.
-It's a simple event with the goal of sharing skills and giving back.
+It's a simple event for sharing skills and giving back.
 Locals volunteered their time to come out and mentor attendees, to sit down and talk about branching like someone once did with them, and I am ever so grateful to all of you!
 Equally thankful to all the GitHubbers who attended, hosted and helped pull these off.

-Patchwork will go forward in 2015 and be even better with full time dedication, so keep an eye out!
+Patchwork keep going 2015 and be even better with full time dedication, so keep an eye out!
 I'll step back and cheer it on and continue in my spare time to maintain Git-it and @reporobot.
 More on that soon!